 - While that is cooking, put the broth and hot sauce into a medium saucepan over medium heat until it is simmering (but not boiling).
 Add the 4 noodle cakes to the liquid, reduce the heat to medium, and cover the pot.
 Don't worry if the noodles aren't all covered in liquid.
 After 2 minutes, stir the noodles to get the top cakes to the bottom of the pot.
 Cover and cook for another 2 minutes.
 Remove from heat and continue to stir occasionally until all the liquid is absorbed.

 - Add the noodles to the mixing bowl, and mix evenly using tongs.
 Place the whole mixture into the baking pan and top it with sliced/slivered almonds.
 Cover the pan with foil.

 - Place pan on the bottom rack of the oven for 20 minutes.
-Remove pan and turn the oven to 400 degrees.
-Remove foil from pan and place it back into the oven on the top rack for 5-8 minutes.
+Remove pan and turn the oven to 400°F. Remove foil from pan and place it back into the oven on the top rack for 5 to 8 minutes.

 - Remove pan from the oven.
 Add the remaining teriyaki sauce (and green onions if you like).
 Serve!

 I chose to top this dish with sliced almonds.
 I'm a pretty picky eater, and I absolutely refuse to eat any onion, green onion, scallion, shallot, leek (I think you get the picture).
 However, if you are so inclined, and I promise I won't judge, adding some chopped green onions on top could be a tasty garnish that'll add a nice pop of color to this beautiful dish.